RedRibbon/golang/README.md

-# Lat's play ground with Go
+# Let's play ground with Go